maahma/Python-Data-Structures-and-Algorithms/Week-1/README.md

         - If the bracket is in the hashmap (i.e., it’s a closing bracket), check the top of the stack:
             - If the top of the stack matches the expected opening bracket, pop it from the stack, indicating a valid pair
     - Finally, check if the stack is empty—if it is, all brackets are matched, so return True; otherwise, return False

+### Merge Two Sorted Lists
+One way to merge two sorted lists is to create an array, push all values from both lists into it, and then use .sort() to sort the array.
+After that, a new linked list can be created, and the sorted values can be added back into it.
+However, this approach has a time complexity of $O((n+m) \log(n+m))$, which is inefficient.
+You can find an example of this approach [here](https://www.geeksforgeeks.org/merge-two-sorted-linked-lists/#:~:text=O(1)%20Space-,%5BNaive%20Approach%5D%20By%20Using%20Array%20%E2%80%93%20O((n%2Bm)*log(n%2Bm))%20Time%20and%20O(n%2Bm)%20Space,-The%20idea%20is)

+- A more optimized approach, explained in detail [here](https://neetcode.io/solutions/merge-two-sorted-lists), runs in $O(n + m)$ time complexity.
+The key steps are:
+    - Create a new linked list with a dummy node and a tail pointer (which keeps track of the last node in the merged list).
+    - Compare the values in the two lists, add the smaller value to the new list, and move the pointer of the list that contained the smaller value.
+    - If one list is exhausted while the other still has remaining values, simply append the rest of that list to the merged list, as it is already sorted.